Digital stories with Leanne Watson Redpath and Rhiannon Wright

 For this edition, Western Sydney Fashion Festival Director Thuy Nguyen interviews Iki Haangana, founder of fashion label Public Island Society.

-Step into Ghosts in the Kitchen, an immersive exhibition that explores the complex relationships between food, culture, and identity from the perspective of Indigenous Australian and Oceanic First Nations peoples.
+Step into Ghosts in the Kitchen, an immersive exhibition that explores the complex relationships between food, culture, and identity from the perspectives of First Nations peoples within Australia.

 Join us for a day of Pasifika Makers Markets, mat-weaving workshops, and a Western Sydney Fashion Festival runway show.